When do classes start and end?

 How do I qualify for the Dean’s List (Honor Roll)?

 There is the Dean’s list (3.5-3.89 GPA, 12 credit hours minimum) and the President’s List (3.9 and above GPA, 12 Credit hours minimum).
 If you should fall short of your goal, you need at least a 2.0 cumulative GPA to be in good standing at WMU.

-Where do I sign up for the MTTC Basic Skills test?
+Where do I sign up for the MTTC Professional Readiness Exam (formerly Basic Skills Test)?

-Go to the MTTC website and register for Test #96, Basic Skills.
+Go to the MTTC website and register for Test #96.
 Have your scores sent to WMU.
-This website also includes a study guide for the Basic Skills Test.
+This website also includes a study guide for the Professional Readiness Exam (formerly Basic Skills Test).

 Is it bad to have a class that is a general education class taken as credit/ no credit.
 As long as I pass it, it goes on my transcript right?